VISIT OUR ART STORE ▶

 2. Measure and Cut the Window

-Next, I measure the actual painting.
-Let's say the painted part is 35 cm long, and my mount is 40 cm long.
+Next, the artist measures the actual painting.
+Let’s say the painted part is 35 cm long, and the mount is 40 cm long.
 That leaves 5 cm of space in total.
-I divide that evenly between the top and bottom—or sometimes, I leave more space at the bottom for balance.
+The artist divides that evenly between the top and bottom—or sometimes leaves more space at the bottom for balance.

 Measure the actual painting

-For the width, maybe my painting is 25 cm wide, and the mount is 30 cm.
-That's another 5 cm to divide between the two sides.
+For the width, maybe the painting is 25 cm wide, and the mount is 30 cm.
+That’s another 5 cm to divide between the two sides.

-I mark all of this out with a ruler and pencil, then carefully cut out the window using a craft knife.
+All of this is marked out with a ruler and pencil, then the window is carefully cut using a craft knife.

 Mark the height and width

 Please be careful here—always cut slowly with a ruler as a guide.
-I like all my fingers intact!
+The artist prefers keeping all fingers intact!

 Cut out the window